Otto Stich

 Otto Anton Stich (10 January 1927 – 13 September 2012) was a Swiss professor and politician.
 He served as a member of the Swiss Federal Council from 1984 to 1995 and held the Swiss presidency in 1988 and 1994.

 Early life and education

 Stich was born in Basel, Switzerland to Otto and Rosa Stich (née Gunzinger).
-His father was a mechanic and he had a modest upbringing in Dornach, were he attended middle and high school.
+His father was a mechanic and he had a modest upbringing in Dornach, where he attended middle and high school.
 He studied at the University of Basel and graduated with a diploma in Economics.
 In 1953, he became a diplomed teacher, in 1955 he completed his doctorate of philosophy in Political science.

 He then taught at the vocational school in Basel, the subjects German, Economics and Political Science.